carlxrosales/capacitor-active-subscriptions-counter/README.md

 # capacitor-active-subscriptions-counter

-A lightweight capacitor plugin to get the count of active subscriptions for iOS and Android.
+A lightweight Capacitor plugin that counts active subscriptions from the device's Google Play or App Store account, independent of which user is logged into your app.

 ## Install